Automattic/php-thrift-sql/README.md

 Developing & Contributing
 -------------------------

-In order to rebuild this library you will need [Composer](https://getcomposer.org/) to install dev dependencies.
+In order to rebuild this library you will need [Composer](https://getcomposer.org/) to install dev dependencies and [Apache Thrift](https://thrift.apache.org/) to compile client libraries from the Thrift interface definition files.

 Once dev tools are installed the phar can be rebuilt using `make`: